marydavis/let-it-glow/README.md

 ### Ready for More (some ideas)
-  1. Add button to turn on/off
+  1. Add button to turn on/off.
   1. Add the humidity/thermometer and make code to change the lights depending on levels.
-  1. Add a lamp shade for a pretty light
+  1. Add a lamp shade for a pretty light.

 ## Awesome Places for Fun Projects